 - Attracted the participation of members of the scientific and clinical communities, who conduct groundbreaking research on suicide and its prevention with support from AFSP

-- Established local chapters in all 50 states
+- Established local chapters in all 50 states, Puerto Rico and DC

 - Educated hundreds of local communities about suicide and how to prevent it

 - Created a public policy and lobbying arm by merging successfully with an existing national policy organization, thus enabling AFSP to press for legislation and policies at the federal, state and local levels that advance the goal of preventing suicide

 - Substantially increased our funding from individual donors, including the thousands of highly motivated individuals who participate in our Out of the Darkness Walks

 - Educated reporters and the media about how to best cover suicide

 - Communicated with hundreds of thousands of individuals through our website, social media, brochures, speakers and efforts to generate press coverage

 199 Water St.